sawers-rellan-labs/grassGEA/README.md

 For submitting chromosome jobs I've decided to use a loop as discussed in the [HPC batch sripts](https://projects.ncsu.edu/hpc/Documents/lsf_scripts.php) submission page.

-Each job will be sent as call to a wrapper for aR script that runs from the command line.
+Each job will be sent as call to a wrapper for a `R` script that runs from the command line.

-The queue script will have a `q_` preffix
+The script queuing the jobs, with `bsub`, will have a `q_` preffix

 `q_run_chr_GLM.sh`